 Azerbaijani oil prices on rise

-The price of Azeri LT CIF Augusta increased by $1, amounting to $93.06 per barrel on April 16, Azernews reports.
+The price of Azeri LT CIF increased by $0.31, amounting to $88.82 per barrel on April 16, Azernews reports.

-Moreover, the price of Azeri LT FOB Ceyhan grew by $1.05 as compared to the previous price and amounted to $91.3 per barrel.

 It should be noted that in 2022, the average selling price of one barrel of "Azeri Light" (CIF) brand oil was 103.58 US dollars.
 Last year, "Azeri Light" (CIF) oil increased in price by 44.6% compared to the indicator of 2021.